shwina/still-magic/_chapters_en/refactoring.md

 -   However, this puts the default last instead of first, which is unclear
     -   Can invert the sense of the test, but that's also confusing

+### Common Problems

+FIXME: common problems for default and override

+### Exercises

+FIXME: create exercises for default and override

 ## Extract Function {#s:refactoring-extract-function}

 -   Move common operations into functions to reduce amount of code that needs to be read